 Usually people go over to Colonia del Sacramento in Uruguay, since it’s just a short ferry ride away.
 However, an even greater adventure is the city of Montevideo, which is at least a 2.5 hour ferry ride away from Buenos Aires (if you take the fast ferry, longer if you take the slow ferry).

-So this weekend I've decided to head over to Montevideo with Gus and Russ.
-We've paid ...
+So this weekend I’ve decided to ...

 I came to Buenos Aires with an iPad, a Macbook Pro, a Canon DLSR, a 28mm lens, a Kodak Playsport HD camera, and a Canon something or other point and shoot camera – quite the load.
 Here’s a little update on how it’s going.